abhinav4848/Obsidian-Medicine/cancer- pancreas.md

 # Investigation
 - Most initial/most appropriate investigation: HRCT abdomen > if no CT, then USG.
 If CT normal -> ERCP.
 	- imaging may demonstrate the 'double duct' #named sign - the presence of simultaneous dilatation of the common bile and pancreatic ducts
-- CA 19-9: Non-specific but helps assess prognosis. [[tumor markers]].
+- CA 19-9: Non-specific but helps assess prognosis. [[tumor marker]].

 **Gallstones**: If jaundice with epigastric pain, RUQ pain -> USG.